4–5 hours walking daily · Intermediate level · Sand dunes, cliff paths & hills · The Fishermen's Trail · Rota Vicentina

 The Walking

-Each day we walk a curated section of the official Rota Vicentina Fishermen's Trail, one of Europe's most celebrated coastal walking routes.
-Expect cliff-edge paths with an Atlantic backdrop, sand dunes, cork oak woodland and some hill climbs rewarded with mountain views.
-The level is intermediate manageable for a reasonably active person, satisfying and stretching without being extreme.
+Each day we'll walk a carefully chosen section of the Rota Vicentina Fishermen's Trail, one of Europe's most celebrated coastal walking routes.
+Expect dramatic cliff-top paths overlooking the Atlantic, golden sand dunes, cork oak woodland and rolling hills with far-reaching views across the landscape.

 Healthy Mindset